Qualytics/userguide/docs/technical-quick-start-guide.md

 During the Source Datastore and Enrichment Datastore configuration steps, you'll find an option to `Test Connection`.
 This initiates a synchronous operation that verifies whether the indicated Datastore can be appropriately accessed from the [Compute Daemon](/userguide/glossary/#compute-daemon):

-1. If the operation is successful, you can proceed with the configuration.
+- If the operation is successful, you can proceed with the configuration.
 Any issues during this `Test Connection` process will result in an error message being displayed on the current step of the form, be it the Source Datastore or Enrichment Datastore step.
-2. After you've validated the connections and click `Finish`, the platform will automatically initiate an asynchronous [Catalog operation](/userguide/glossary/#catalog-operation) for the Source Datastore.

 !!!note
     If any future operation fails to establish a connection with the Datastore, the UI will provide warnings to guide you in resolving the connectivity issues.